omled1/supermath/README.md

 3. Run “python3 manage.py runserver” or “python manage.py runserver” to run the application
 4. “CTRL + C” to close the application

+## HOW TO RUN THE APPLICATAION USING Virtual Environment
+1. Run source venv/supermath_env/bin/activate
+2. Run “cd supermath/capstone”
+3. Run “python3 manage.py runserver” or “python manage.py runserver” to run the application
+4. “CTRL + C” to close the application

 ## WHAT’S CONTAINED IN EACH FILE

 - Settings.dev.py